pmadril/danklco.com-site/_posts/2013-06-21-simple-container-component-start-end-bars.md

 tags: [Adobe CQ, Components, Best Practices]
 ---

-When creating a container component for Adobe CQ, you often run into an issue where the resulting page is difficult to author as there are too many [parsys][1]&nbsp;adjacent to each other. &nbsp;As bad as this situation is for the component developer, imagine how confusing it must be to authors who don't have a detailed understanding of how the component works. &nbsp;As you can see from the illustration below of a tab component, when you have multiple parsys in a single component it can get very confusing as to what each parsys does. &nbsp;
+When creating a container component for Adobe CQ, you often run into an issue where the resulting page is difficult to author as there are too many [parsys](http://wem.help.adobe.com/enterprise/en_US/10-0/wem/wcm/default_components.html#Paragraph%20System%20(parsys)) adjacent to each other. &nbsp;As bad as this situation is for the component developer, imagine how confusing it must be to authors who don't have a detailed understanding of how the component works. &nbsp;As you can see from the illustration below of a tab component, when you have multiple parsys in a single component it can get very confusing as to what each parsys does. &nbsp;

 ![A component with no start or end bars][2]